 For your convenience, Islamic Relief USA has answered your general frequently asked questions below, and has created additional pages for questions about

 How are donations to Islamic Relief USA’s spent?

 At Islamic Relief USA, we work hard to ensure that every penny is spent in the most effective way possible because we are accountable to our donors, to people in need all around the world, and most importantly, we are accountable to Allah (swt).
-You can check out our most-recent financial report, 2011 Audited Financial Statement, for details, but here is the break down:
+You can check out our most-recent financial reports here, for details, but here is the break down: